Time series copula models using d-vines and v-transforms: Estimation

-Here $\theta_i$ denotes the parameter of the $i$th pair copulas, while $\bm{\theta}_{i} = (\theta_1,\ldots,\theta_i)$.
-We select pair copulas from a number of widely-used one-parameter families, these being Gauss, Gumbel, Clayton, Frank and Joe, as well as rotations of the Gumbel, Clayton and Joe copulas through 180 degrees\footnote{We have experimented with non-exchangeable generalizations of these copulas using the construction of~\cite{bib:liebscher-08}.
+We select pair copulas from a number of widely-used one-parameter families, these being Gauss, Gumbel, Clayton, Frank and Joe, as well as rotations of the Gumbel, Clayton and Joe copulas through 180 degrees.
+We have experimented with non-exchangeable generalizations of these copulas using the construction of~\cite{bib:liebscher-08}.
 These break the time reversibility of the resulting process but only rarely deliver gains in fit to justify the extra complexity and additional parameters.
-We also omit the two-parameter t copula from consideration since it adds little in the examples we present and since the restriction to one-parameter copulas permits the use of fast sequential method-of-moments estimation in our forecasting study.}.
-Note that while $L_1 ( \bm{\theta}_{1}, \bm{\theta}_v; \bm{u})$ depends only on $\theta_1$, the second term $L_2 ( \bm{\theta}_{2}, \bm{\theta}_v; \bm{u})$ depends on $\theta_2$ as well as on $\theta_1$, since the latter enters through the conditional distributions $v_{t \mid S_{t,t+2}}$ and $v_{t +2 \mid S_{t,t+2}}$; in general $L_i ( \bm{\theta}_{i}, \bm{\theta}_v; \bm{u})$ depends on all parameters up to $\theta_i$.
-We assume to begin with that the parameter(s) $\bm{\theta}_v$ of the v-transform are fixed and postpone a discussion of their estimation to the next section.
+We also omit the two-parameter t copula from consideration since it adds little in the examples we present and since the restriction to one-parameter copulas permits the use of fast sequential method-of-moments estimation in our forecasting study.

 In the incremental method we choose the copula families for $c_1,\ldots,c_k$ sequentially but we continually re-estimate all parameters of previously chosen copulas.
 We also use the incremental method to estimate the order $k$ of the process.
 The algorithm consists of an initialization step and a continuation step: \begin{description} \item[Step 1:] Select the copula family $c_1$ and parameter value $\theta_1$ that maximize $L_1 ( \bm{\theta}_{1}, \bm{\theta}_v; \bm{u})$. \item[Step $j$:] With copula families $c_1,\ldots,c_{j-1}$ already determined, select the copula family $c_j$ and parameter values $\bm{\theta}_j$ that maximize $\sum_{i=1}^{j} L_i( \bm{\theta}_{i}, \bm{\theta}_v;\bm{u})$.
 If the AIC of the resulting model of order $j$ is lower than the previous model of order $j-1$, continue; otherwise stop and set $k=j-1$. \end{description} This differs from the sequential method used by~\cite{bib:aas-czado-frigessi-bakken-09} and analysed in~\cite{bib:nagler-krueger-min-20} since we do not hold the parameters of previously selected copulas fixed at their previously estimated values.
 This should reduce the risk of parameter error percolating through the procedure and lead to estimates that are even closer to full ML estimates than those obtained using the sequential method.